Hairdressing SCQF Level 5

 What is special about this course?

-This qualification builds the skills needed to become a trainee hairdresser in today’s exciting and fast-paced hairdressing industry.
+This qualification provides the skills and knowledge needed to begin a career as a trainee hairdresser in today's exciting and fast-paced hairdressing industry.

-This course is designed to help you become a junior stylist at the end of the programme.
-It is the perfect springboard for a future career in hairdressing.
-During the year you will learn all aspects of salon work from styling to cutting and colouring, and health and safety skills.
+Designed to help you progress to a junior stylist role by the end of the programme, this course is the perfect springboard for a future career in hairdressing.
+Throughout the year, you will develop your technical skills in all aspects of salon work, including cutting, colouring, styling and dressing hair, while also gaining a strong understanding of health and safety practices.

-You will also have the opportunity to take part in competitions, volunteer for projects such as fashion shows or drama productions, organise fundraising events for charity and learn from industry experts.
+In addition to practical salon training, you will have opportunities to participate in competitions, volunteer for projects such as fashion shows and drama productions, organise fundraising events for charity, and learn from experienced industry professionals.

-To succeed in hairdressing, you will need to be passionate, creative, committed and enjoy working with people.
+To succeed in hairdressing, you should be passionate, creative, committed and enjoy working with people.
+You are also encouraged to gain additional work experience in a local salon to further develop your skills and industry knowledge.

 Your personal statement should reflect your passion for the industry.
 Applicants should be effective communicators, have artistic flair and ability, good personal presentation, physical stamina and a high level of manual dexterity.

-Students should ideally have completed the Introduction to Hairdressing.
+Students should ideally have completed Hairdressing - An Introduction to.

-Ideally applicants may have experience, knowledge and interest in hairdressing or hold 3 passes at General grade National 4 including English (preferable) and Art.
+Ideally applicants will have experience, knowledge and interest in hairdressing or hold 3 passes at National 4 including English (preferable) and Art.

 Units include:-